bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Overcast
+- Partly Cloudy
-- 76% humidity
+- 77% humidity
 - 14 mph wind
-- 89% cloud cover
+- 48% cloud cover
 - 41 AQI 🟩
 - 0.07 inches of rain in the past 24 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>